-ABC News TV yesterday repeatedly ran an interview by Defence reporter, Andrew Greene, with Australian War Memorial Director, Brendan Nelson, in which Dr Nelson questioned the time being taken by the Army’s review into the conduct of Special Forces in Afghanistan.
+ABC TV News yesterday (2 November 2017) repeatedly ran an interview by Defence reporter, Andrew Greene, with Australian War Memorial Director, Brendan Nelson, in which Dr Nelson questioned the time being taken by the Army’s review into the conduct of Special Forces in Afghanistan.
 ‘Where is the national interest’, the Director asks, ‘in tearing down these heroes’.

-The video of the interview now available online has been truncated somewhat: it does not include the Director’s reference to the role of the Chief of Army, Lieutenant General Angus Campbell, in putting the review in place.
+The video of the interview now available online has been truncated somewhat [and is now – November 2020 – no longer available]: it does not include the Director’s reference to the role of the Chief of Army, Lieutenant General Angus Campbell, in putting the review in place.
 Nor does the video include the Director’s brief infomercial for the Memorial’s current exhibition on the work of the Special Forces, an exhibition which is advertised as ‘[d]eveloped in partnership with Special Operations Command’.
 But the first aspect at least is covered in the radio version.

 We found it difficult to gauge whether the purpose of Dr Nelson’s interview was to hype the exhibition or spray the Australian Defence Force hierarchy (or perhaps both).
 Perhaps other observers may be better placed to read the implications.

-General Campbell is an ex officio member of the Council of the War Memorial.
+General Campbell is [2017 – his successor is Lt Gen Rick Burr] an ex officio member of the Council of the War Memorial.
 Dr Nelson’s current term as Director expires on 16 December 2017.
-The appointment as Director of the Memorial is a matter for the Governor-General on the advice of the government (Act sec.
-20).
+[Dr Nelson eventually retired in December 2019.]